alejo2193/Quantifying_Fairness_in_Spatial_Predictive_Policing_Repository/readme.md

 <div align="justify">

 Fairness pipeline for Prediction Fairness (PF) and  Resource Allocation Fairness (RAF): it starts by defining evaluation groups and comparing predicted and actual crime probabilities.
-Selected areas are analyzed under resource constraints.
+The spatial regions in each city were categorized into two groups: group 1 G1, composed by areas with a low perception of poverty and a high income, and group 2 G2, including areas with a high perception of poverty and a low income, i.e., potentially vulnerable or socially disadvantaged areas.
 PF metrics are computed using error functions, such as f(M, G1*) = |0.5 - 0.0| = 0.5, and disparities are measured using Max-min and Gini.
 RAF fairness is then assessed through precision metrics derived from confusion matrices, e.g., precision(M, G1*) = 0, precision(M, G2*) = 1.